-In the first phase of this project, FSSA will work with a subject matter expert to conduct a feasibility study, which will help identify prospective facilities and necessary activities to bring them into compliance with the HCBS Settings Rule.
-This exercise will consider the State's mLTSS project as well as resident and other stakeholder concerns.
-Potential changes include the reduction of multiple occupancy rooms, managed closure of facilities in regions with low nursing facility occupancy levels, and assistance for maintaining or opening facilities in regions projected to have future bed capacity challenges.
+In the first phase of this project, FSSA will work with a subject matter expert to conduct a feasibility study, which will help identify prospective nursing facilities with projected oversupply and areas where more HCBS housing is needed to meet current and expected demand.
+This exercise will consider the State's MLTSS project as well as resident and other stakeholder concerns.
+Potential changes include the reduction of multiple occupancy rooms, managed transition of facilities in regions with low nursing facility occupancy levels to HCBS settings, and assistance for maintaining or opening assisted living facilities in regions projected to have future bed capacity challenges.
 In no instance will FMAP funding be used to increase capacity of nursing facilities.
 Any capital investment activities will be supported by reinvested State dollars made available by the FMAP funding.

-A key area of focus will be providing support to all residents of nursing facilities that close for any reason (e.g., changing market dynamics or a State supported closure program).
+A key area of focus will be providing support to all residents of nursing facilities that close for any reason (e.g., changing market dynamics or a State supported transition to assisted living).
 The closure of an existing nursing facility provides an opportunity to reevaluate each resident's needs and to determine options for meeting those needs in a community setting.
 Revisiting care options is a key step in the journey to build a personcentered and financially sustainable system for the future.